-Also known as the Ti plant, there are many Beautiful Cordyline Varieties that you can grow indoors to celebrate this attractive tropical plant’s colors.
+Also known as the Ti plant, there are many Beautiful Cordyline Varieties that you can grow indoors and outdoors to celebrate this tropical plant’s colors.

-With leathery, lance-shaped leaves, the Ti plant (cordyline) adds a dimension to any space and brings a riot of colors.
-You can easily grow this plant either indoors or outdoors in a semi-shade location.
+With leathery, lance-shaped leaves, the Beautiful Cordyline Varieties add a dimension to any space and brings a riot of colors.
+You can easily grow this plant indoors or outdoors in a semi-shade location.

 Have a look at the amazing variegated versions of popular houseplants here